 When you purchase a timeshare, you share ownership of a piece of property with several other people.
-If you can’t afford to pay the purchase price outright, you can usually obtain a loan from the developer or another lender (a timeshare mortgage).
-In addition to your timeshare mortgage, you also have to pay monthly or annual maintenance fees to cover the costs of keeping up the property (similar to HOA dues).
+Most people pay a timeshare mortgage and monthly or annual maintenance fees to cover the costs of keeping up the property (similar to HOA dues).
 (Learn more about how timeshares work.)

 If the bank forecloses on your timeshare before you file for bankruptcy, you can discharge (get rid of) all of the remaining timeshare-related debt in either a Chapter 7 or Chapter 13 bankruptcy.
 The debt you can discharge includes a deficiency balance (the difference between the foreclosure proceeds and the amount you owe) and unpaid maintenance fees.

-Filing for bankruptcy before the lender forecloses can be more complicated than if the foreclosure has already taken place, but you have more options, as well.
+Filing for bankruptcy before the lender forecloses can be more complicated than if the foreclosure has already taken place, but you’ll have more options.
 Your choices will depend on whether you want to keep or surrender the timeshare, the type of bankruptcy you file, the amount of equity in the timeshare, and the exemption laws of your state (the laws that tell you what property you can keep in bankruptcy).

 In Chapter 7 bankruptcy, if the value of the timeshare is equal to or less than the amount that you owe (there is no equity), selling it won’t financially benefit your creditors.
-You can keep it as long as you have the ability to continue making the payments.
+You can keep it as long as you can continue making the payments.